Introduction

 Life Story: Rachel’s Journey Through Heartbreak

 Rachel had always been a hopeless romantic.
 She spent her high school years doodling love quotes in the margins of her notebooks, imagining the day her Prince Charming would walk into her life.
 At 24, she thought she had found him.
-Brian was smart, caring, and he made her laugh like no one else could.
+Brian was brilliant, caring, and made her laugh like no one else could.
 They went on long drives, cooked together, and had a shared Pinterest board for their dream home.

 The Ideal Beginning